data-intelligence-for-health-lab/RL4CAD/RLTL/README.md

-# RL4CAD - Distribution Shift and Transfer Learning
+# Transfer Learning of RL models in Healthcare
+This repo contains codes for tranfer learning in the domain of Reinforcement Learning